 The unfolding of events during each game is probably the most interesting part of her character.
 She’s almost always one step ahead of her cheating opponent, and always in lock-step with her ally of the day.
 It’s a little convenient for sure, but it keeps it interesting.
 After a while you realize that it’s not the outcome that’s of interest, it’s how she deals with each situation.
 Like she says, it’s about the gamble, not winning.
 The viewer gets pulled into that effectively, and we learn to just watch what she does instead of chewing our nails wondering if she’ll make it through with victory.
 It’s a lot of fun.

 I feel like I’m missing something important with Yumeko’s orgasmic reactions to gambling.
-Perhaps the writers simply include this aspect of her character to enhance the worldliness of this show, the feeling embodied in the darker places of our world like Las Vegas and Monte Carlo.
+Perhaps the writers simply include this aspect of her character to enhance the worldliness of this show, the sensual ickiness of the darker places of our world like Las Vegas and Monte Carlo.
 Perhaps it’s simply to add sexiness to the show.
 There’s plenty of this going on one way or another throughout the series.
 But I feel like there’s probably more to it than that.
 If it was limited just to Yumeko, I think the answer would be easier to find.
-But we see it not only in Yumeko, but in Kirari Momobani the Student Council President, but more noticeably in Midari Ikishima, the wild wreck of a human wearing the eye patch.
+But we see it not only in Yumeko, but in Kirari Momobani the student council president and even more noticeably in Midari Ikishima, the wild wreck of a human wearing the eye patch.

 Perhaps the biggest reason I wonder about this aspect of Yumeko is because it’s echoed in Ikishima.
 We’re supposed to recognize that these two are similar somehow based on this reaction.
 Ikishima’s reactions are much more violent, and it’s hinted more than once that she physically acts on her feelings.
 Yumeko’s voice strains as she gets close to that familiar ahegao look, but she doesn’t run for the restroom or start soliciting her fellow students.
 I actually think Yumeko’s disdain for Ikishima has something to do with their similarity too.
 Kind of like a “if I met myself I wouldn’t like me” situation.
 It’s an interesting question, but not one I could readily answer.
 Perhaps this is because of the lack of development I mentioned.

 Probably another reason I really like Kirari is her VA.
 You all know how I love Miyuki Sawashiro!
-She’s voiced so many boss girl characters, like Sinon for SAO, Celty Sturlson from Durarara!!, Kanbaru Suguru in Monogatari, and as of April 2021, she may reprise her role as Jolyn Kuujou from the Jojo video game in the newest iteration of that anime series.
+She’s voiced so many boss girl characters, like Sinon for SAO, Celty Sturlson from Durarara!!, Kanbaru Suguru in Monogatari.
 I love that instantly recognizable and powerful voice!
 She’s a boss.

 Speaking of recognizable voices, how about the VA choice for Yumeko?
 I initially had mixed feelings about this, as I associate Saori Hayami’s voice with calmer, romantic characters (My Youth Romantic Comedy is Wrong, Snow White with the Red Hair).
-But I also realize she’s played more forceful characters such as Fubuki (One Punch Man) and Shinobu Kochou (Demon Slayer).
+But I also realize she’s played more forceful characters such as Fubuki (One Punch Man) and Shinobu Kochou (Demon Slayer), and certainly some curious characters like Ononoki (Monogatari).
 Either way, we’re accustomed to this soft voice she uses.
 After watching both seasons of this show, I’m convinced she was the right choice.
 Yumeko isn’t a harsh character, and only has moments when a sinister side of her character rises to the surface.
 Usually she’s harmlessly inoffensive, like she just wants to get along with everybody.
 It’s kind of remarkable how this voice, which portrays that side of her, combines with the wild girl we know her to be.
 It was a great choice by the casting team.

 Things I don’t like that fall under the category of characters: I don’t like the idol character Yumemi Yumete and that sidetrack; I don’t like the Hollywood actress sidetrack that also involves Yumemi; I don’t like that cringe-worthy, overtly sexual name that Yumemi dubs her partnership with Yumeko (my dislike for music anime breaking out big time); I don’t like Runa Yomozuki, the Umaru-chan-esque student council member who oversees the matches a lot in S2; I don’t care for the male student council character, Kaede Manyuda, but I realize they needed another male (so many girls!); and I don’t get the rather empty Suzui.
 He feels like a typical nice-guy MC, but he’s reduced to even less importance than is typical of such characters.
 Yumeko completely overshadows him.
 He seems so obviously out of his league.
 I don’t get his involvement at all.